 - concierge services: premium cards have exclusive concierge service for the cardholders that can get you difficult to obtain tickets or preferred seating etc.

 What is a Credit Card Sign-up Bonus (SUB)?

 Many credit card issuers run promotions to acquire new customers.
-They offer welcome bonus to new customers who sign up for the card, and do some qualifying activities such as spend $1,000 – $5,000 in first three months to earn bonus credit card points or cash back.
+They offer a welcome bonus to new customers who sign up for the card and do some qualifying activities such as spending $1,000 – $5,000 in the first three months to earn bonus credit card points or cash back.